2023 SURF Request for Proposals

 - Contribute to the discovery of new knowledge or development of new perspectives

-Applications will be submitted through Jag$POT, but in the meantime you can read the detailed proposal guidelines by downloading the Request for Proposals.
+Applications should be submitted through Jag$POT.
+Please read the detailed proposal guidelines by downloading the Request for Proposals.
 Start your proposal preparation using this SURF Proposal Worksheet and SURF Mentor Agreement Form (faculty mentors should submit this form instead of a letter of recommendation).